 I am mostly going to give a short description and some upgrade advice here, for detailed info and complete deck examples check out my master thread.

-Swarm and Death watch is a lot of fun, but it can be hard on a new player having to position a ton of units and dealing with AOE but if its your thing this a great place to start.
+Swarm and Death watch is a lot of fun, its a classic archtype, swarm the field and then cache in your minions to fuel various death watch effects.
+Be careful not to overextend into a field wipe and dont be to greedy.
+It can be hard on a new player having to position a ton of units and dealing with AOE but if its your thing this a great place to start.

 If you plan on sticking to the swarm route the first big card you should craft is Soul Grimwar, but if your not sure if swarm is your thing then the most important Abyssian craft is Desolator as it will go in pretty much every deck you make.
 From there it depends on what route you want to go.